-Generally speaking, the center channel speaker should cost around as much as your front or rear speaker pairs and subwoofer.
+Generally speaking, the center channel speaker should cost around as much as your front or rear surround sound speaker pairs and subwoofer.
 Center channel audio is not designed to be the heart of your setup as some might wrongly assume, but rather just one of the many ingredients for cinematic audio, so you don’t want to overspend or underspend on it.

 Be sure when purchasing a center channel speaker that it is compatible with your amplifier or receiver and existing speakers.
-Of course you will be able to hook it up to an amp using standard speaker cables, but you don’t want them to be underpowered.
+Of course you will be able to hook it up to an amp using standard speaker wires, but you don’t want them to be underpowered.
 You also want them to sound harmonious alongside the other speakers, so opt for neutral ones or stick to the same brand (for example, Klipsch speakers have a relatively saturated sound that could sound ‘off’ when paired with equipment from other manufacturers).

 Size and appearance